-Note: Students who do not meet one or more of these criteria MAY be admissible through an alternate path.
-Submit application materials, then contact an admissions counselor to discuss other possible options.

-ENTRY OPTIONS FOR TRANSFER STUDENTS WITH 12 OR MORE HOURS THAT NEED ONE OR MORE DEVELOPMENTAL COURSES
+- Note: Students who have no developmental course needs, but who do not meet one or more of these criteria MAY be admissible through an alternate path.
+Submit application materials, then contact an admissions counselor to discuss other possible options. - ENTRY OPTIONS FOR TRANSFER STUDENTS WITH 18 OR MORE HOURS THAT NEED ONE OR MORE DEVELOPMENTAL COURSES